Specification-Driven Code Translation Powered by Large Language Models: How Far Are We?

-In this study, we investigate the use of LLM-generated \specS as an intermediate representation for code translation.
-Specifically, we explore two approaches: (1) translating using LLM-generated \specS only, and (2) translating using a combination of source code and LLM-generated \specS.
-In both approaches, the \specS is generated by an LLM from the source code.
+In this study, we investigate the use of \specS as an intermediate representation for code translation.
+We generate \specS from source code using an LLM and evaluate two translation strategies: (1) relying exclusively on the generated \spec, and (2) a hybrid approach combining the original source code with \spec.